Oscar Robertson: Post-playing career

-After he retired as an active player, Robertson stayed involved in efforts to improve living conditions in his native Indianapolis, especially concerning fellow African-Americans.
+After he retired as an active player, Robertson stayed involved in efforts to improve living conditions in his native Indianapolis, especially concerning African-Americans.
 In addition, he worked as a color commentator with Brent Musburger on games televised by CBS during the 1974–75 NBA season.
-His trademark expressions were, "Oh, my!" and "Oh, Brent, did you see that!" in reaction to flashy or spectacular situations such as fast breaks, slam dunks, player collisions, etc. He also returned to the booth for the 1988–89 season calling games on TBS with Hot Rod Hundley.
+His trademark expressions were, "Oh, my!" and "Oh, Brent, did you see that!" in reaction to flashy or spectacular plays.
+He also returned to the booth for the 1988–89 season calling games on TBS with Hot Rod Hundley.

 After his retirement, the Kansas City Kings (the Royals moved there while Robertson was with the Bucks) retired his No. 14; the retirement continues to be honored by the Kings in their current home of Sacramento.
 The Bucks also retired the No. 1 he wore in Milwaukee.
 In 1994, a nine-foot bronze statue of Robertson was erected outside the Fifth Third Arena at Shoemaker Center, the current home of Cincinnati Bearcats basketball.
 Robertson attends many of the games there, viewing the Bearcats from a chair at courtside.
 In 2006, the statue was relocated to the entrance of the Richard E. Lindner Athletics Center at the University of Cincinnati.

 Starting in 2000, Robertson served as a director for Countrywide Financial Corporation, until the company's sale to Bank of America in 2008.
 In July 2004, Robertson was named interim head coach of the Cincinnati Bearcats men's basketball team for approximately a month while head coach Bob Huggins served a suspension stemming from a drunk-driving conviction.

 After many years out of the spotlight, Robertson was recognized on November 17, 2006, for his impact on college basketball when he was chosen to be a member of the founding class of the National Collegiate Basketball Hall of Fame.
 He was one of five people, along with John Wooden, Bill Russell, Dean Smith, and James Naismith, selected to represent the inaugural class.
 In January 2011, Robertson joined a class action lawsuit against the NCAA, O'Bannon v.
 NCAA, challenging the organization's use of the images of its former student athletes.

 In 2015, Robertson was among a group of investors that placed a marijuana legalization initiative on the Ohio ballot.
 The initiative sought exclusive grow rights for the group members while prohibiting all other cultivation except small amounts for personal use.
 Robertson appeared in a television advertisement advocating for passage of the initiative, but it was ultimately defeated.
 Second efforts by groups in Ohio succeeded in 2023.